Reservoir Computing with Magnetic Thin Films: Introduction

-Two novel approaches have been proposed to exploit the embodied computation of materials: evolution \textit{in materio} and reservoir computing.
-Miller and Downing~\cite{miller2002evolution} proposed using artificial evolution as a mechanism to exploit and configure materials, arguing natural evolution is the method \textit{par excellence} for exploiting the physical properties of materials.
+The discovery and control of these material properties, some of which may be intractable or unknown, raises new challenges.
+Two novel approaches have been proposed to exploit the embodied computation of materials for computing: evolution \textit{in materio} and reservoir computing.

 Evolution \textit{in materio} uses computer-controlled manipulation of external stimuli to configure the material and its input-output mapping, using digital computers to directly evolve physical material configurations.
-A range of materials have been evolved to perform classification, real-time robot control and pattern recognition~\cite{mohid2015EvoJournal,massey2016SciRep,bose2015evolution,chen2020classification}.
+Miller and Downing~\cite{miller2002evolution} proposed using artificial evolution as a mechanism to exploit and configure materials, arguing natural evolution is the method \textit{par excellence} for exploiting the physical properties of materials.
+A range of materials have been evolved to perform various computational tasks, such as classification, real-time robot control and pattern recognition~\cite{mohid2015EvoJournal,massey2016SciRep,bose2015evolution,chen2020classification}.